 We have found this tool to be highly effective in raising standards across the school in reading and phonics and this year are looking to see an improvement in SPAG (spelling Punctuation and grammar).
-The Grammar and Spelling Bug gives teachers all the tools they need to deliver the grammar and spelling requirements of the new Primary English curriculum.
+The Grammar and Spelling Bug gives teachers all the tools they need to deliver the grammar and spelling requirements of the new Primary English curriculum supplemented by Babck resources for No-nonsense Spelling and No-nonsense Grammar.
 With comprehensive lesson plans and assessments available at the click of a button.
 What’s more, the children love practising their newly acquired skills over and over with exciting, time-travel themed games.
 Again all of these resources can be accessed in the home.

 Hudson has invested heavily in maths improvements over the last two years.
 We have moved to adopt a Singapore method of teaching mathematics in order to drive standards across the school.
 We are on a mission to improve the standard of maths education by using a provider called 'Maths no problem!' this company provides world-class textbooks, teaching resources and professional development for our teaching team based on the teaching developed in Singapore.
 This method is a child-centred approach which is fun to teach using physical resources, problem solving and group work.
 Maths no problem believes that every child can master an understanding and love of maths with the right kind of teaching and support.